Welcome to real history mysteries

 featuring the brilliant and winsome

-The Nicola Machiavelli historical mystery series, which will span the entire Italian high Renaissance, is the brainchild of Stanford history graduate Maryann Philip.
-The first books in the series, A Borgia Daughter Dies and Da Vinci Detects, and Martin Luther and Murder, have collectively sold tens of thousands of e-copies and consistently gotten 4 out of 5 stars on Amazon.
-The third book in the series, Martin Luther, Machiavelli and Murder, is set in Rome during Luther's real-life visit there as a young monk.
-It is scheduled for release in August 2017, to celebrate the 500th anniversary year of Luther's posting of his 95 theses on the door of the Wittenberg cathedral, launching the Protestant Reformation.
-For a limited time beginning August 11, the new e-book will be FREE on Amazon, through the link below on the right.
-The whole series may also be on sale.
+The Nicola Machiavelli historical mystery series, which will span the entire high Renaissance, is the brainchild of Stanford history graduate Maryann Philip.
+The first mysteries in the series, A Borgia Daughter Dies, Da Vinci Detects, and Martin Luther and Murder, have collectively sold tens of thousands of e-copies and consistently gotten 4 out of 5 stars on Amazon.

 Ms. Philip (a nom de plume) graduated with honors in "Renaissance Studies" (a self-created interdepartmental major) from Stanford University in 1975, having spent part of her junior year at Stanford's Florence campus, researching her honors thesis using original Italian texts in the Biblioteca Nazionale.
 She then went to law school (U. Chicago '78) and spent the next twenty-five years raising children and practicing law, with occasional time out to sing in small ensembles devoted to Renaissance music.
 She is now able to devote herself to her favorite period in history: the Italian Renaissance.